tidyverse/tidyverse.org/content/blog/usemodels-0-0-1/index.md

 This blog post will show how to use the package.

-Let's start with something simple: creating a glmnet linear regression model for the `mtcars` data using tidymodels.
+Let's start by creating a glmnet linear regression model for the `mtcars` data using tidymodels.
 This model is usually tuned over the amount and type of regularization.
 In tidymodels, there are a few intermediate steps for a glmnet model:

- * Create a [`parsnip` model object](https://www.tmwr.org/models.html) and define the tuning parameters that we want to optimize.
+ * Create a [parsnip model object](https://www.tmwr.org/models.html) and define the tuning parameters that we want to optimize.

  * [Create a recipe](https://www.tmwr.org/recipes.html) that, at minimum, centers and scales the predictors.
 For some data sets, we also need to create dummy variables from any factor-encoded predictor columns.